Quantitative FinanceApril 7, 2026

 The 0DTE Hypothesis

 Zero-Day-To-Expiration (0DTE) options volume has exploded.
 Market makers hedging 0DTEs often use Futures (ES) or ETFs (SPY) instead of single stocks.
-Since DIX only looks at single stocks, it "goes blind" to this massive liquidity flow, reporting false bearishness.
+Since DIX only looks at single stocks, it "goes blind" to this liquidity flow, reporting false bearishness.

-Wash Trading & Reporting Artifacts
+Wash Trading Artifacts

 Structural Market Evolution: Why DIX Degraded